Sonacome

 SONACOME (Société Nationale de Construction Mecanique) is an Algerian construction equipment maker.

 Established in Algiers in 1967, the company has produced an off road vehicle for the Dakar Rally.

+Many trucks produced by the company were sold at production cost or cheaper during the country's agrarian revolution.
+In 2017, SONACOME-SNVI became a subsidiary of the Algerian defense ministry.

 SNVI, a truck manufacturer, is a subsidiary.